 In 1902 Councillor Joseph Barlow, Chairman of the Urban District Council, in wishing to commemorate the accession of Edward VII, wrote to Andrew Carnegie for assistance.

 Carnegie offered £4,000 providing his usual conditions relating to the site and the Libraries’ Act were met.
 Sir Hickman Bacon offered a site and James Marshall approached employers in the town to raise the money to purchase it.
 Marshall’s own firm gave £200 and a promise to make up any shortfall.
+The architect was H G Gamble, of Lincoln.

 The new library was opened in October 1905, was administered by the Urban District Council and initially held 1,800 books for lending with a further 80 on reference.